 License

 Both Bigcapital and Frappe Books have their unique strengths and serve similar purposes effectively.
-Consider your specific needs regarding popularity, activity, technology, maturity, licensing and features when making your decision.
+Consider your specific needs regarding popularity, growth, activity, technology, maturity, licensing and features when making your decision.

-Both tools have similar popularity levels, with Bigcapital having 3,768 stars and Frappe Books having 4,760 stars on GitHub.
-In terms of developer contributions, Frappe Books has 1,109 forks, indicating strong developer engagement.
+Both tools have similar popularity levels, with Bigcapital having 3,846 stars and Frappe Books having 4,892 stars on GitHub.
+In terms of developer contributions, Frappe Books has 1,134 forks, indicating strong developer engagement.

-Bigcapital shows more recent development activity with its last commit 16 hours ago, while Frappe Books was last updated 1 month ago.
+Bigcapital shows more recent development activity with its last commit 11 hours ago, while Frappe Books was last updated 3 months ago.
 This suggests Bigcapital is being more actively maintained.

 Both tools share common technology foundations, being built with JavaScript, CSS, Bash, Typescript.
 However, they differ in their additional technology choices: Bigcapital uses JSX, SCSS, NestJS while Frappe Books leverages Vue.